Making sure your body has all the nutrition it needs can feel daunting, especially if you have a busy schedule with minimal time to prepare meals.

 Instead of empty calories, it's best to opt for nutrient-dense foods, which are rich in minerals, vitamins, and other nutrients important for your overall health.
 These will support your health much better than processed food items with added sugars, sodium, saturated and trans fats.

 When you follow a diet filled with nutrient-dense foods, you may notice increased energy and improved brain function and even get sick less.
-It may also be easier to maintain a healthy body weight and reduce your risk of chronic diseases.
+It may also be easier to maintain healthy body weight and reduce your risk of chronic diseases.

 Nutrient Density Score